kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ### What is the `--config-file` flag?

 A config file is an alternative for using Kosli flags or Environment variables.
-Usually you'd use a config file for the values that rarely change - like api token or owner, but you can represent all Kosli flags with config file.
-The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--owner` would become `OWNER`, etc.
+Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags with config file.
+The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--org` would become `OWNER`, etc.

 You can use JSON, YAML or TOML format for your config file.